MPreston1/LibreLingoCommunity/docs/index.md

 The first step is to export the course as JSON.
 Then, you have to create a GitHub gist with the course files.

-Keep in mind, that you have to prefix all file names with `librelingo___` and therefore The first step is to export the course as JSON.
-Then, you have to create a GitHub gist with the course files.

 Keep in mind, that you have to prefix all file names with `librelingo___` and replace `/` with `___` in your paths, as GitHub gists don't natively support uploading folders.